mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 berths.
 D deck contains an additional eight staterooms, slightly larger and better appointed and usually reserved for high passengers.
-The cargo compartment occupies half of D and E deck, with a mezzanine overlooking the six-metre high open cargo area.
+The cargo compartment occupies half of D and E deck, with a mezzanine overlooking the six-meter high open cargo area.
 Large cargo doors on E deck and an open lift platform can traverse D to F deck to load and unload passengers and cargo from the slow boat docked aft.
 The main personnel airlock is located on F deck.
 The cargo section is not officially